reg-support/reg-dev-guide/file_structure/README.md

 - `event.liquid`
   + **Note:** the URL for this page shows `/details/`, rather than `/event/`
 - `login.liquid`
+  + this is the attendee login page.
+It is activated only if IER Profile mode has been truned on.
 - `register.liquid`
   + the page from which an attendee can register for an event; `event.liquid` links directly to this page from its "Register" button
 - `reset-password.liquid`